Sustainable/ green architects in Concord, CA

 Things to consider

-When it comes to procuring the building permit itself, many clients understand that term and may have had one for a new gas line/ windows etc. Again depending on the local jurisdiction, either the homeowner/client or contractor can obtain the building permit.
-Sometimes this occurs after the building construction has been signed off by the building inspector or if the drawings were comprehensive (normally includes a set or architectural, structural drawings and calculations), some building departments will issue a permit prior to construction.
+When it comes to procuring the building permit itself, many clients understand that term and may have had one for a new gas line/ windows etc. Again depending on the local jurisdiction, either the homeowner/client or contractor can obtain the construction permit.
+This usually requires a plan check of a comprehensive set of architectural, structural drawings and calculations.
+A permit is usually required before construction can start.
 Again it depends on the situation and the local jurisdiction.
+Note that during construction a city inspector will normally have to sign off on various portions of the project.
 Prepare yourself as much as possible or let your design professional walk you through the process.
 It all depends on what you want or prefer to do on your project.

 Back to index